Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/06. Intro to Build Systems w Bower & Gulp/README.md

   * Setup continuous integration and continuous testing
   * Build isomorphic or "Universal" javascript application

+## Demo - Adding Bower

 ## Bower Challenges

-**Goal - Add Bower to Your Reddit App**
+**Goal - Add Bower to your contractor project**

-1. Add bower to your Reddit App.
+1. Add bower to your contractor project.
 1. Use bower to add bootstrap to your project.
 1. Use bower to add jquery to your project.